MooersLab/bash-whisper-transcription/README.md

 This bash function reduces the effort required to apply OpenAI's whisper to the transcription of audio files.
 I use the recommended base model with my CPUs.
 The word error rate (WER) is low.
-The following file types are supported: mp3, mp4, mpeg, mpga, m4a, wav, and webm.
+The following file types are supported.

+- mp3
+- mp4
+- mpeg
+- mpga
+- m4a
+- wav
+- webm

 ## Features